lnagle/code-diary/langstons-ant/README.md

 ## Installing and Running

-From the root directory, run `python index.py`
+From the root directory, run `python index.py`.

+Board width and board height can also be passed as command line arguments: `python index.py 50 50`